EconomicsObservatory/economicsobservatory.github.io/README.md

 | [**Data**](https://github.com/EconomicsObservatory/ecodatahub)
 |

-Welcome to the Economic Observatory!
-Here you will find all the data visualisations and infographics attached to our articles published on the Observatory website, as well as our repository.
+Welcome to the **Economics Observatory**!
+Here you will find all the data visualisations and infographics attached to our articles published on the [Observatory website](https://www.economicsobservatory.com), as well as our data repository.
 This repository serves as the main gateway to exploring our work.

 ## 🌌 Visualisations

 Head over to our **[ECOvisualisations](https://github.com/EconomicsObservatory/ecovisualisations)** repository for all of our charts sorted by article.
 We try to follow industry best-practices in data visualisation and try to establish our very own visualisation guidelines for all chart types.
-You can read about these, as well as the tools we use in [guidelines](https://github.com/EconomicsObservatory/ecovisualisations/tree/main/guidelines).
+You can read about these, as well as the tools we use in [**📐visualisation guidelines**](https://github.com/EconomicsObservatory/ECOvisualisations/tree/main/guidelines).

 ## 📊 Data

 All of our chart data are published under their respective article subfolders, but on top of that we also operate the **[ECOdataHUB](https://github.com/EconomicsObservatory/ecodatahub)**, where you will find a trove of data used in our articles and analyses, as well as interactive visualisation exploration interfaces.
 Whenever possible, we try to follow a [TIDY](http://vita.had.co.nz/papers/tidy-data.pdf) format.
+You can read about our data zen in [**📐data guidelines**](https://github.com/EconomicsObservatory/ECOdataHUB/tree/main/guidelines).

 ## 📧 Contact